 This movement, led by the co-founder of Sun Microsystems, applies the open-source mantra of the software world to textbooks.
-Progress is slow, but both Curriiki and FlatWorld Knowledge are steadily growing.
+Progress is slow, but sites like FlatWorld Knowledge are steadily growing.
 You can either download a text for free or buy a printed and bound version for $20 to $40.

 With so many companies offering textbook rentals, it's best to consult a comparison-shopping site like BigWords.com first.
 You can instantly find which e-retailer has the best rental prices and terms.
-Don't forget to look for coupon codes for extra savings.
-For example, you can currently take $5 off orders of $75 with an eCampus promo code.
+You can also check out Consumer Affairs' roundup of top-rated textbook rental companies based on student feedback.
+And of course, don't forget to look for coupon codes for extra savings!
+For example, you can currently take $5 off orders of $100 with an eCampus promo code.

 Google Books has scanned many texts into its database, although you may not find what you need.
 Project Gutenberg also has scanned in a lot of free-domain books that English majors will find useful.
 The process can be hit or miss, but both sites are worth checking out.